If school is not following an EHCP

 Be clear about what you think is not working.
 If you can, work with the school to understand:

-The EHC plan outlines funding for all provision.
-The plan should have enough support to meet your child’s needs.
-If your child’s needs have changed or the school says they need more budget to support your child, you can ask for an early annual review.
-Annual reviews only look at changes to the plan.
+If your child’s needs have changed or the school says they need more budget to support your child, they should seek support from the local authority.
+The school can ask for an early annual review.

 If you are concerned the school is not using the money in the right way, contact your local authority SEN officer or your point of contact on the EHC plan.